Contract revision number C1120-18

 Circumstances may create a situation where online therapy is a good choice for you personally.
 I am willing to work with you on most issues you choose to bring to the online sessions.
 It may be helpful to have some goals in mind.
 The sessions are very much for you to choose what you would like to work on.
 Please be aware that therapy can be distressing at times.

 Sessions are for 60 minutes and are held as and when you require.
-The charge for the online session is £50.
+The charge for the online session is £50, unless another rate is agreed (students and frontline workers).
 Email counselling charges vary in line with your requirements, the number of responses, weekly or daily, and are based on my hourly rate.

 Payment is made in advance of the session.
 The first session for a new client will be an assessment session, we can then decide if we are happy to work with each other.
 The contract length will be agreed on online.
 This will be discussed in the first session and will be periodically reviewed as and when required.

-If you are delayed logging in or have to miss the appointment I can be contacted on the above number, in the absence of any communication I will remain online for the entire appointment time.
+If you are delayed logging in or have to miss the appointment I can be contacted on the above number using a text message.
+In the absence of any communication I will remain online for the entire appointment time.

 Payment for the session is taken 24 hours in advance of each session.

 This has been agreed upon in the first session.
 Contact is only made for the purpose of arranging appointments.
 For confidentiality reasons, I can not speak to anybody contacting me on your behalf.
 I do not provide counselling via direct phone calls unless it is a previously agreed phone session.
-I reserve the ZOOM, SIGNAL SKYPE, WHATS APP for session work only, not for arranging initial appointments.
+I reserve the ZOOM, SIGNAL, for session work only, not for arranging initial appointments.

 Ideally, finishing will be structured so that you are aware that sessions are coming to an end and any other options or further assistance can be discussed.
 Endings are very important in the therapy process.
 You also have the right to withdraw from online counselling sessions at any point, however, it would be appreciated if you would inform me that you intend to do so.